Zn Number Of Electrons In Ion

 Comparing Zinc Ions to Other Metal Ions

 It's helpful to compare zinc ions to ions of other metals to understand their unique properties.
-For example, consider copper (Cu), which is located near zinc in the periodic table.
+Here's one way to look at it: consider copper (Cu), which is located near zinc in the periodic table.
 Copper can form two common ions: Cu⁺ and Cu²⁺.

 • Copper(I) Ion (Cu⁺): Number of Electrons = 28